 When a device needs an IP address to communicate on the network.
 One way to assign an IP address to the device is to configure it statically but if you are responsible for deploying a large infrastructure, configuring each device manually becomes impractical.
 Dynamic host configuration protocol (DHCP) is a way to automate the assignment of IP Addresses to the host.

-Step 2: After receiving the discover message, the DHCP Server will dynamically pick up an unassigned IP address from its IP pool and broadcast a DHCPOFFER message to the client(*).
+After receiving the discover message, the DHCP Server will dynamically pick up an unassigned IP address from its IP pool.
+And then it broadcasts a DHCPOFFER message to the client(*).
 DHCPOFFER message could contain other information such as subnet mask, default gateway, IP address lease time, and domain name server (DNS).

 With this understanding, let’s proceed to install the DHCP role on WS2019, see the following link for more information.